CSB-KaracaLab/prot-on_web/README.md

 #### Deployment of the Server with Nginx

 Firstly, Gunicorn configuration is needed.
-Gunicorn is used to process to serve PROT-ON's Flask app.
+Gunicorn is used to process to serve PROT-ON's Flask app (PROT-ON listen 8001th port as a default).
 ```
 gunicorn app:flask_app -b localhost:8000 &
 ```